 I'm about to upload my supplementary application materials that are requested by the Department of Creative Writing, but am concerned I may have forgotten something!
 What is supposed to be included?

-- One manuscript sample of your work (appropriate submissions are detailed on the Graduate Applications page).
+- One manuscript sample of your work (appropriate submissions are detailed on the Graduate Applications tab on this page).

 - One 500 word statement of purpose.